Ayobami0/yoruba/README.md

 ## **Future Additions**
  - For and While loops
- - Data structures (hashmaps, list)
+ - Data structures (hash maps, list)
  - More built in functions

 ## **Resources**